 Teresa Scollon, M.F.A., M.B.A, is a poet, essayist, editor, and freelance writer.
 A National Endowment for the Arts fellow and past writer-in-residence at Interlochen Arts Academy, she teaches at NMC.
 She also serves on the board of Michigan Writers, Inc. Her teaching experience includes corporate and nonprofit training, high school, and college.
 Her poetry collection To Embroider the Ground with Prayer (Wayne State University Press) is available in bookstores.

-Jack Segal, M.A.-international relations, is Chief Political Advisor to the NATO Joint Force Commander.
-Previously he worked in the White House as a director on the National Security Council, was a negotiator on the START agreement, and with his wife, Karen Puschel, opened the first western Consulate in central Russia.
-As a State Department Foreign Service Officer, he served in Israel, Russia, Greece, Botswana, and Washington.
+Jack Segal, M.A.-international relations, was a senior US diplomat who served in Israel/Palestine during the Gulf War and the first Intifada.
+He is presently Co-chair of the International Affairs Forum of Traverse City.
+Previously he worked in the White House as a director on the National Security Council, where he dealt with Russian and Ukraine, and with Iranian and North Korean weapons of mass destruction and nuclear non-proliferation.
+He was a negotiator on the START agreement, and with his wife, Karen Puschel Segal, opened the first western Consulate General in central Russia.

 Dorothy Sirrine, RYT 200, has been a student of yoga for over 12 years, drawing from vinyasa flow, ashtanga, and yin traditions.
 She was certified to teach yoga by Union Yoga in 2009, and has been attending workshops and seminars since.

 Maggie Sperry was one of the youngest people in the U.S. to achieve the level of Shodan, first-degree black belt in Judo.
-She is a youth Judo instructor at NMC since 1989.
+She has been a youth Judo instructor at NMC since 1989.

 Charles St. Charles III is a nature and wildlife photographer and writer.
-His photography is displayed in private and public settings throughout the U.S., Africa, and Australia.
-He makes presentations to photography classes, environmental groups, governors, and elementary school students.
+His photography is displayed in private and public settings in the U.S., Africa, and Australia.
+He presents to photography classes, environmental groups, governors, and elementary school students.
 He works from Alaska to Asia, Canada to Hawaii, but his home is here in Michigan.